muhammad-ahsan/autotweet/README.md

 # autotweet

-1. A dockerized REST API which encapsulates a machine learning based tweet model
+1. A dockerized REST API that encapsulates a machine learning-based tweet model
-2. A machine learning model based on markov chain.
+2. A machine learning model based on the Markov chain.
-3. Serve as standalone tweet generative model
+3. Serve as a standalone tweet generative model
 4. Given a request, the model provides a tweet.
 Can be parameterized in future

 # Build Docker